-The percentage of students completing a CTE pathway, 3.1%, is significantly lower than the state average of 18.7%.
-Additionally, the group of socioeconomically disadvantaged students has a rate of 3%, which is lower than all students.
-An increase in CTE completion will also increase the College & Career Indicator, 23.1%, which is below the state average of 43.9%.
+The percentage of students completing a CTE pathway, 5.4%, is significantly lower than the state average of 18.7%.
+An increase in CTE completion will also increase the College & Career Indicator, 29.4%, which is below the state average of 43.9%.
 Educational partner feedback has found the CTE pathway instrumental for students to succeed outside of school, both now and in their future careers.
 Areas of need, not all students are following through and completing the pathways, increased communication between teachers and families, and finding ways to increase student attendance at College & Career Readiness Workshops (i.e. college app prep, financial aid, job search).
 Parents indicated CTE as a high priority.